swaptacular/swpt_accounts/protocol.rst

   Also, note that when a `PrepareTransfer`_ request is being processed by the server, it can not be predicted what amount will be available on the sender's account at the time of the transfer's commit.
-For this reason, when server implementations sent a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST be set so as to make the client (the coordinator) ready for the worst possible scenario.
+For this reason, when server implementations send a `PreparedTransfer`_ message, the values of ``demurrage_rate`` and ``gratis_period`` fields MUST be set so as to "prepare" the client (the coordinator) for the worst possible scenario.

 .. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD reflect